jh-yi/DND-Diko-WWWR/README.md

 # DND-Diko-WWWR

+- News: The preprint version of our paper is now available [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4549653).

 We present the Deep Nutrient Deficiency - Dikopshof - Winter Wheat and Winter Rye (DND-Diko-WWWR) dataset, which consists of 1,800 RGB images of winter wheat (WW2020) and 1,800 RGB images of winter rye (WR2021).
 The images were captured by a camera mounted on a UAV at three time points at the long-term fertilizer experiment (LTFE) Dikopshof near Bonn, Germany.
 The images were annotated with seven types of fertilizer treatments.
 The dataset is used for image classification.

 ![Examples](https://raw.githubusercontent.com/image-hosting/ImageHosting/main/img/202306200458172.png)